 Each region of Uzbekistan has a different variation of national dish plov and the Tashkent version fries and mixes the main ingredients from the start.
 It is traditionally cooked in a giant cast iron pot in the street, over a wood fire.

-Located behind Tashkent Tower, Plov Center is a huge, no-frills plov restaurant, popular with foreigners and Uzbeks alike.
+Located behind Tashkent Tower, the Plov Center, now known as Besh Qozon, is a huge, no-frills plov restaurant, popular with foreigners and Uzbeks alike.
 The place can seat hundreds of guests and is a great place for a local experience of plov.
-They only open for two short periods a day and we advise to go for lunch between 12 and 1pm.

 Read more about dining in Tashkent.